DVasyanovychAltranPT/BGCPPChallenge/README.md

 hello read me steps
-this program is done for a Altran c++ Challenge this repository contains c++ program in bggppchallenge.cpp file this repository contains sample xsd.xsd filethis repository contains Dockerfile
+this program is done for a Altran c++ Challenge this repository contains c++ program in bggppchallenge.cpp file this repository contains sample xsd.xsd file this repository contains Dockerfile
 -------------------------------------------------------------------
 to sucesfully test the app you need to perform following steps Install docker and use only Linux images and containers within Docker